lucylai96/lucylai96.github.io/opps.md

 * **Cannot** serve as a PLA for the **same course twice**.
 * **Cannot** be a PLA **more than twice** in your entire academic career.
 * **Instructor approval required** (see #2 below)

-See the [official COGS PLA site](https://cogsci.ucsd.edu/undergraduates/student-resources/ia.html) for more info.

 **NOTE: PLA applications in COGS are now course-based and require my approval.** If you’d like to be considered for a PLA position for COGS 109 this Fall, please do the following:
 1. Read this [PLA "syllabus"](https://docs.google.com/document/d/15gANVvomvQle8RsERJd59eQBw42BnHl-q4xsdVKCUc4/edit?usp=sharing) in its entirety to get a sense of the role and responsibilities of working with me.